 Searching for your next island vacation destination?
-Check out these 25 islands in Southeast Asia for the perfect dream getaway!
+Check out 25 of the best islands in Southeast Asia for the perfect dream getaway!

 Malaysia.
 Thailand.
 Vietnam.
 Indonesia.
 Cambodia.
 The Philippines.

-Each is home to some of the most breathtaking islands in the world, and offers its own unique cultural experience.
+Each is home to some of the most beautiful islands in the world and offers its own unique cultural experience.
 From Koh Samui to Boracay, Langkawi to Lombok, these islands are waiting for you to discover everything they have to offer.

-Pack your bags, don’t forget your towel and your swimsuit, and check out the top 25 islands in Southeast Asia.
+Pack your bags, don’t forget your towel and your swimsuit, and check out the 25 of the top Southeast Asia islands.

 The Best Islands In Thailand

-Famous for its monthly Full Moon Party, the island of Koh Phangan is a neighbor of Koh Samui and promises just as fantastic a vacation.
-The south-east Thai island (Thailand’s fifth largest) has the perfect beaches that are to be expected in this part of the world, and is another alternative for scuba diving besides Koh Tao.
-The food here is tops, the bars chilled out and the Koh Phangan Full Moon Party is a bucket list item you have to tick off sometime in your life.
+Famous for its monthly Full Moon Party, Koh Phangan is a neighboring island of Koh Samui and promises just as fantastic a vacation.
+The south-east Thai island (Thailand’s fifth largest) has the breathtaking beaches that are to be expected in this part of the world and is another alternative for scuba diving besides Koh Tao.
+The food here is tops, the bars chilled out, and the Koh Phangan Full Moon Party is a bucket list item you have to tick off sometime in your life.

 Koh Phi Phi

 Arguably the most famous island in Southeast Asia, Phuket continues to impress visitors from across the world who travel here for a cheap and cheerful beach escape that is also family-friendly.
-This Thai island has the crystal clear waters and white sand beaches that make this part of the world famous, while also brimming with bars, clubs, restaurants, markets and experiences.
+This Andaman Sea island has crystal clear waters and white sand beaches that make this part of the world-famous while also brimming with bars, clubs, restaurants, markets, and experiences.
 Don’t miss a visit to the colorful Old Town and the Big Buddha.
-The many beaches go without saying.
+The sandy beaches obviously go without saying.

 The Best Islands In Indonesia

-Gili Air is one of three tiny islands, known as the ‘Gili Islands’.
-Gili Air is just 1.4km wide, but visitors to the islands can’t get enough of it.
-The beaches here are some of the best in Indonesia with turquoise, calm waters overlooking lush white sand beaches.
+Gili Air is one of three tiny islands known as the ‘Gili Islands.’
+Gili Air is just 1.4km (0.8 miles) wide, but visitors to the islands can’t get enough of it.
+The beaches here are some of the best in Indonesia, with turquoise, calm waters overlooking lush white sand beaches.
 Gili Air is the Gili island for relaxing, unplugging and unwinding, while Gili T is the place to let loose.

 Lying east of Bali, Lombok is one of the most exceptional islands in Indonesia.
-Easily reached from Bali by fast boat or plane, Lombok is a dream for surfers, hikers or simply fans or a relaxed holiday by the sea.
-It’s also home to the second highest volcano in Indonesia.
+Easily reached from Bali by fast boat or plane, Lombok is a dream for surfers, hikers or simply fans of a relaxed holiday by the sea.
+It’s also home to the second-highest volcano in Indonesia.
 A relatively quiet island in comparison to Bali, Lombok is a special place where a day trip to the Gili Islands is easily achieved.

 The Best Islands In The Philippines

-Nestled in the Western Philippines, the narrow island of Palawan is home to dreamy beaches, unique wildlife, charming fishing villages and the popular Calauit Game Preserve and Wildlife Sanctuary.
-Located in close proximity to Coron, you can expect lots of waterfalls, lakes, beaches and lagoons dotted across the rugged landscape of Palawan.
-The island stretches 650km all the way to Borneo.
+Nestled in the Western Philippines, the narrow island of Palawan is home to dreamy beaches, unique wildlife, charming fishing villages, and the popular Calauit Game Preserve and Wildlife Sanctuary.
+Located in close proximity to Coron, you can expect lots of waterfalls, lakes, beaches, and lagoons dotted across the rugged landscape of Palawan.
+The island stretches 650km (403 miles) all the way to Borneo.